joseph-a-levine/authoring/_older/february_2023.md

 ## Listening

-Some favorites; not everything.
-This month, [Finn's list](https://finmoorhouse.com/writing/media-2022-b/#music) provided the most value.
+Some favorites.
+This month, [Finn's list](https://finmoorhouse.com/writing/media-2022-b/#music) provided the most new listening material.

 - -*The Abduction from the Seraglio*, Wolfgang Amadeus Mozart, conducted by Nikolaus Harnoncourt.
 A very energetic recording.
 I don't have the patience to listen to opera straight through (even *Hamilton* took me three sessions my first listen through).
 This recording sounds stately & classical{% sidenote "clashar-id" "In some non-ironic sense." %} without dragging.
 If only my attention span could hold up to operatic standards.
 - -*Welcome 2 America*, Prince.
 The first posthumous Prince album; very political and funkily infectious.
 Prince is not usually  on my must-listens (I couldn't name more than a few of his *40 albums*), but this is a re-listen.